kmoroz67/Aegle/README.md

 ## Introduction
-This pipeline is a tool for determining the clonotypes of T and B cell receptors, as well as the main types of HLA class 1 and 2 alleles and gene expression in the sample according to RNA sequencing.
+This pipeline is a tool for determining the clonotypes of T and B cell receptor repertoires, as well as the main types of HLA class 1 and 2 alleles and gene expression in the sample according to RNA sequencing.

 List of used bioinformatics tools: